 Defragmenting only fragmented files with Defraggler

-If you do not want to optimize disk contents, you can defrag only the items that are fragmented.
+If you do not want to optimize the whole drive, you can defrag only the items that are fragmented.
 This is much quicker than full defragmentation, but might be a tad slower than quick defrag.
 The method always ensures that all files (except those in use) are aligned sequentially on the disk.

 First, analyze a drive.
 Then open Files list tab and put a check mark in the Filename check box on the left.
 This select all items that are fragmented.